 If you just try red color and the plant grows 30 cm, did it help or not?

 A normal plant grows to 40 cm in the same time, so the red light did not help.
+Without the normal color on a plant, you would not know if the red color light helps or not.

 4. Constants: Constant means to stay the same.
 When conducting a test only one thing can be tested at a time.
-If you want to test red lights and put 2 plants under them.
-Then you don’t water plant number 1, and give plant number 2 water.
-Plant number one dies.
-Was it the red lights or lack of water?

-To make a test fair all things must be equal, only the thing you want to test can be different.
+To make a test fair, all things must be equal; only the thing you want to test can be different.

 Practice what you learned

 - Bailey wants to find out which frozen solid melts the fastest: water ice, or juices.
 She pours three juices (apple, orange, and cranberry) into the empty cubes of an ice tray, and fills one with pure water and then places the ice tray in the freezer over night.
 The next day, she pulls the ice tray out and sets each cube on its own plate.
 She then waits and watches for them to melt.
 When the last part of the frozen liquid melts, she records the time.
-She makes sure the cubes are the same size, the plates and air are the same temperatures.
+She makes sure the cubes are the same size, the plates and air are the same temperature.

 - What would be the hypothesis that Bailey is using?